Today, I want to share some simple and practical advice about overcoming MLM Objections.

 Here’s the bottom line.
 Overcoming MLM Objections is vital if you want to succeed in the business.
 Expect objections, they are normal.
 Be prepared for objections.
 Know the answers to the most common objections, so you know how to respond properly.
 Next, always ask for the sale.
 It’s vital that you do this.
 If you don’t ask for the sale, you won’t make many sales.

-Finally, be a network marketing professional at all times.
+Finally, always be a network marketing professional.
 Never use hype or pressure, but make sure you walk your prospect through the complete selling process so they can make an informed decision.
 I hope that helps.